Administrators of Elections

 Those whose rights as to age, citizenship or residence

-mature after the above date but by Election Day, may apply in the Registrar’s
+mature after November 1, 2016 but by Election Day, may apply in the Registrar’s

 during this time frame is required.